Skip to main content

 What happens for the recipient

-1. Someone at the customer organisation (normally the primary company administrator) sends an invitation from Account settings → Team with name, email, and company role.
+1. The primary company administrator (or a Platform admin) sends an invite from Account Settings → Team with the new person's name, email, and role.

-2. The new person receives an email with a link shaped like /team-invite/{share-id} (exact host depends on environment).
+2. The new person receives an email with an invite link.

-5. Existing active users may receive a notification email instead of a password-setup flow—they already have credentials; the copy explains they were added to the company roster.
+5. Existing Skilladder users receive a notification email instead — they already have credentials and are just being added to the company roster.

 Design choiceWhy

-TTL / expiryShort-lived links reduce risk if an inbox is compromised later; ops should treat “invite expired” as normal, not bug-only.
+Link expiryShort-lived links reduce risk if an inbox is later compromised; treat "invite expired" as normal, not a bug

 Common escalations